-He closed his eyes, remembering how he had once dreamed of making things happen with his mind.
-He'd employ the ninety percent of his brain he never used and generate his own breeze.
-He'd let the energy from his body coalesce and throw it into the ether, creating ripples that would move outward in concentric circles from his body.
-It would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
-Then it would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddict and crashing against the walls before clawing its way to the ceiling.
+He closed his eyes, thinking of how he had once dreamed of making things happen with only the power of his mind.
+He'd employ the ninety percent of his brain never used and generate his own breeze.
+He'd let the energy from his body coalesce and then throw it into the ether, creating ripples that would move outward in concentric circles from his body.
+They would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
+They would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddicts and crash against the walls, clawing their way to the ceiling.

-As he wiped the perspiration from his upper lip, he heard a sound.
-He turned to stare at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
+As he wiped the perspiration from his upper lip, he heard a sound and turned his head, staring at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
 They were moving.
-A new sensation, faint but definite, touched the hair on his arm and chest.
-His breath caught.
+His breath caught when something touched the hair on his arms and chest: a breeze—faint, but definite.

-"Evan, I'm leaving the fan in here tonight," Mama said from out of the darkness.
+"Evan, I'm leaving the fan in here tonight," Mama called from out of the darkness.
 "Don't kick it over when you get up to go to the bathroom."